JacobWPeterson/JobSite/README.md

 1. React
 2. Node/Express
 3. Axios
-5. Styled-Components
+4. Styled-Components
-6. Jest
+5. Jest
-7. Enzyme
+6. Enzyme
-8. Mongoose
+7. Mongoose
-9. JSON Web Tokens
+8. JSON Web Tokens
+9. AWS (EC2)
+10. Docker

 ## Code Base
 This repo contains the front-end code for JobSite.
 You can find the remaining code at: